Lockaa/ProjectModule5/README.md

 # Record Log:
     2/16/2025:
-    Made and initialized github repository & filled in the basics for the README                12:00 - 12:05 Planning for general layout of the website                                                  12:05 - 12:20
+    Made and initialized github repository & filled in the basics for the README                12:00 - 12:05 Planning for general layout of the website / databases                                      12:05 - 12:35 Researching into APIs / how to set up Mongo DB                                              12:35 - 13:00 basic file setup                                                                            13:00 - 13:30